liaujianjie/liaujianjie.github.io/_blog/2016-02-21-hello-world.md

 ## A formal hello
 So who am I and what do I do?
-I am an ordinary Singaporean bloke who enjoys creating delightfully thoughful products wherein design and code are just but some means to achieve my vision and ideals.
+I am an ordinary Singaporean bloke who enjoys creating delightfully thoughful products wherein design and code are just but some means to achieve my visions and ideals.

 I will be using this space to share my thoughts and journey as a building products.